blindsweatyhansolo/tech-blog/README.md

 Contributions and feedback always welcome!

 ## [Additional Information:](#table-of-contents)
-Tech Blog was created as a bootcamp project focusing on MVC architectural best practices, using template engines such as Handlebars.js, session authentication, and ORM utilization.
+**Technically Speaking** was created as a bootcamp project focusing on MVC architectural best practices, using template engines such as Handlebars.js, session authentication, and ORM utilization.
 It is fully deployed on Heroku, and available for educational purposes.

 Technologies Used: